 When you are living with multiple compromised or missing teeth, it impacts the quality of your daily life.
 Chewing can become challenging and even painful, making it difficult for you to enjoy the healthy foods you were used to eating.
 You might also feel self-conscious about the appearance of your smile because it embarrasses you when you smile or meet new people.
-Partials and dentures in Stuart may be an ideal solution.
+Full and partial dentures in Stuart may be an ideal solution.
 Here’s what you should know.

 What is a Full Denture?

 A full denture is an appliance that is designed to replace an entire arch of missing teeth.
 It is typically made of acrylic and custom designed with your facial structure and skin tone in mind, which allows for a natural and aesthetically pleasing appearance.

 A traditional denture is removable, and it relies on suction and a secure fit to keep it in place.
 There is a learning curve for some patients as they get used to talking and eating with their new denture; however, most patients appreciate the way that a denture immediately restores their smile, and even changes the appearance of their face.

 Are you missing multiple teeth, but you still have a large number of healthy teeth and you’re not quite ready for a denture?
 A partial denture is an oral appliance designed to fill in the gaps.
 It fits using clasps to anchor to your healthy teeth, and it has custom prosthetic teeth strategically placed to complete your smile and restore function to your bite.